$L$-functions of ${\mathrm{GL}}(2n):$ $p$-adic properties and non-vanishing of twists: -functions for

 \end{corollary} Let's note that this is a simultaneous non-vanishing result at the central point.
 We will leave it to the reader to formulate the stronger version of simultaneous non-vanishing combining Corollaries \ref{cor:stronger-non-vanishing} and \ref{cor:simutaenous}.

-As an example illustrating an application of simultaneous non-vanishing to algebraicity results, let's consider the unitary cuspidal automorphic representation $\pi(\Delta)$ of $\GL_2(\A)$ associated to the Ramanujan $\Delta$-function.
+As a very concrete example illustrating an application of simultaneous non-vanishing to algebraicity results, let's consider the unitary cuspidal automorphic representation $\pi(\Delta)$ of $\GL_2(\A)$ associated to the Ramanujan $\Delta$-function.
 A particular case of Corollary \ref{cor:simutaenous} gives infinitely many Dirichlet characters $\chi$ such that